emilhe/dash-extensions/README.md

     ...
 ```

-Per default, the logs are displayed using the notification system of [dash-mantine-components](https://github.com/snehilvj/dash-mantine-components) if this library is installed, otherwise they are directed to a `Div` element, which is appended to the layout.
-However, the component as well as the formatting og of logs can be customized by passing a custom `LogConfig` object to the `LogTransform`.
+The log output (i.e. the component to which the logs are sent) as well as the formatting og of logs can be customized by passing a custom `LogConfig` object to the `LogTransform`.
+Per default, the [dash-mantine-components](https://github.com/snehilvj/dash-mantine-components) notification system is used if the library is available, otherwise logs are directed to a `Div` element, which is appended to the layout.

 #### TriggerTransform